habbes/techies-welfare/server/README.md

 Currently, the server is not set-up to auto-rebuild when code changes occur.
 So when you want to test your changes, you'll need to manually terminate the server and rebuild and re-run it: `npm run build && npm run start`

+### Mock SMS-based authentication

+If you have not configured Africa's Talking as the SMS gateway (see [Configuration](#configuration)), a mock SMS gateway will be used which simply logs SMS messages on the console.
+When logging in, check the terminal where the server is running to see the generated OTP pass code.

 ### Configuration

 The server uses a bunch of config variables which are retrieved from environment variables.
 These includes things like server port, MongoDB address, API Keys, web app base URL, etc.